 Control Center can control most cable and satellite set-top boxes that have IR control, including TiVo, FiOS, U-verse, and Spectrum (to name just a few).
 During setup there is an IR learning process to teach Control Center your device's IR codes, so chances are good that we can control your cable/satellite box.

-Additionally, Control Center can retrieve lists of DVR recordings from:
+Additionally, Control Center can scan DVR recordings (for use in search results) from:

 - Xfinity X1 DVR

 - DirecTV DVR (network-connected)

 - Control Center's Deep Linking features will work with Nvidia Shield and Android Streamer Boxes.

 - For other Android TV set top boxes, Control Center can provide basic control if the Android device can be controlled via IR or HDMI-CEC.